fractalego/dispatcher/README.md

 The two models are nearly identical, with the exception of the Dispatcher layers.

+## Multihead Dispatcher
+The code above is the one used in the paper.
+After submission, a new model was found that performs better with multiple heads.
+This model can be found in this repo at [dispatcher/dispatcher_model_multihead.py](dispatcher/dispatcher_model_multihead.py).
+Please use this latest model if you plan for relevant multihead results.

 ## Run the code
 A notebook is included here to run the code and generate texts using the various models: